arshiars/EunoiaCapital/content/pages/index.md

           textAlign: left
       type: TitleBlock
     subtitle: EUNOIA REIT VALUATION TOOL
-    text: >
+    text: >+
-      REIT stock prices do not always reflect the value of their underlying assets, creating investment opporinuties.
-Eunoia Capital's REIT valuation tool calculates the subject REIT's Net Asset Value (NAV) in a matter of minutes and recommends "BUY" if the REIT is undervalued.
+      <div style="text-align: left">REIT stock prices do not always reflect the
+      value of their underlying assets, creating investment opporinuties.
+Eunoia Capital's REIT valuation tool calculates the subject REIT's Net Asset Value (NAV) in a matter of minutes and recommends "BUY" if the REIT is undervalued.</div>

     actions:
       - type: Button
         label: Submit Your Technology Idea